adrianeanin/react-cv-generator/README.md

 # React-cv-generator

-The Cv Generator App is a web application that allows users to create and manage their resumes.
+The CV Generator App is a web application that allows users to create and manage their resumes.
 Users can input their personal details, education history, work experience, and skills, and the app will display a neatly formatted resume.

 ## Features